A Personal Relationship With Jesus?

 Many of us have a relationship with Jesus since we were young, but that does not mean we totally understood all things about Jesus.
-When I was a young boy about the age of 6 I had my own understanding that God was good and I needed to listen to him.
-When I got older about the age of 12 my understanding grew yet my faith was not on a solid rock sort of speak.
-When the winds of high school blew hard and temptations of alcohol and drugs clouded my thinking and my relationship with Jesus and my life fell apart right before my eyes.
+When I was a young boy about the age of 6 years old, I had my own understanding that God was good and I needed to listen to him.
+Then when I got older about the age of 12 my understanding grew yet my faith was not on a solid rock sort of speak.
+But when the winds of high school blew hard and temptations of alcohol and drugs clouded my thinking and my relationship with Jesus and my life fell apart right before my eyes.

 It is not that Jesus changed, but it was me and my free will that enticed me to do what was evil.
 I still was bothered by my conscience but I eventually got over it and numbed my conscience which allowed me to keep using drugs and alcohol.

 Thank God that I had my Godly mother stood up for me, she supported and loved me more than anyone in my life.
 That love was what I needed (people need love).
 God allowed me to go through long-term treatment which was just what I needed.
 God never changes!
 He is the same yesterday, today and tomorrow.
 Yet, you and I do change, and thankfully I changed for the better! ~ Bill Greguska

 Here are some helpful links:

 - Does to know Jesus mean something special?